Occupation times of refracted Levy processes with jumps having rational Laplace transforms: Introduction

-where $X$ is a jump diffusion process.
-Note that if $\mathbb P_x(\tilde{U}_t=b) = 0$ for Lebesgue almost every $t \geq 0$ (which holds for most L\'evy processes, see Corollary 22 in Kyprianou and Loeffen (2010)), then the two processes $\tilde{U}$ and $U$ are the same in essence.
-Therefore, this paper and Zhou and Wu (2015) extend the research on refracted L\'evy processes to the case that the underlying L\'evy process $X$ has two-sided jumps.
+with $U_0 = X_0$, where $X=(X_t)_{t \geq 0}$ is a hyper-exponential jump diffusion process.
+In that paper, we have derived formulas for the Laplace transform of $\int_{0}^{t}\textbf{1}_{\{U_s < b\}}ds$ with respect to $t$.
+Here, we continue this research under a more general assumption on $X$.
+Note that if $\mathbb P_x(\tilde{U}_t=b) = 0$ for Lebesgue almost every $t \geq 0$, then the two processes $\tilde{U}$ and $U$ are the same in essence.
+This means that the process $U$ can be still treated as a refracted L\'evy process.
+So this paper and Zhou and Wu (2015) extend the research on refracted L\'evy processes to the case that the underlying L\'evy process $X$ has two-sided jumps.

-For a hyper-exponential jump process $X$, we have derived formulas for the expectation of the Laplace transform of (1.2) with respect to $t$ in Zhou and Wu (2015).
-Now, we consider a more general jump diffusion process $X$, the jumps of which have rational Laplace transform.
-We should comment that this extension is not a straightforward work as some problems appear and need to be solved.
-For instance, it becomes very difficult to deal with the solution of one-sided exit problem for the process considered here by using the approach developed in Zhou and Wu (2015).

-In order to solve the problems encountered under a more general process $X$, we improve the approach in Zhou and Wu (2015).
-Using the improved method, we success in deriving formulas for the Laplace transform of (1.2).
-When the process $X$ in (1.3) has no Gaussian component, we deduce some interesting outcomes.
-Moreover, we obtain a very useful identity (see (4.9)).
-We conjecture that this identity holds for any other L\'evy process $X$ not only for a jump diffusion process $X$ with jumps having rational Laplace transform considered in this paper, and we leave the proof of this conjecture to future research.
+Since the process $X$ considered here is quite general, some calculations become extremely complicated if we apply directly the approach developed in Zhou and Wu (2015).
+To reduce the complexity, some modifications have been done on the method in Zhou and Wu (2015).
+With this updated method, we success in deriving formulas for the Laplace transform of $\int_{0}^{t}\textbf{1}_{\{U_s < b\}}ds$.
+Moreover, we obtain a very useful identity (see (4.1) below) and conjecture that this identity holds for a general refracted L\'evy process $U$ and the matching driven L\'evy process $X$.
+A future research direction is to show this interesting conjecture.

 One immediate application of our results is to compute the total time of charging fees for Variable Annuities with a state-dependent fee structure as in Zhou and Wu (2015).
-Such a fee charging method was proposed in Bernard et al. (2014), under which the insurers deduct fees only when policyholders' account value is lower than a pre-specified level.
-This fee deducting approach has several advantages, see Bernard et al. (2014) and Delong (2014) for more details.
-For the background of Variable Annuities, we refer the reader to Bauer et al. (2008) and Bainello et al. (2011).
-The reason why we are interested in (1.2) is that it denotes the total time of charging fees under the state-dependent fee structure, that is, how long can the insurers charge fees, see Zhou and Wu (2015) for the details.
+Such a fee charging method was proposed in Bernard et al. (2014).
+Under the state-dependent fee structure, the insurers deduct fees only when policyholders' account value is lower than a pre-specified level.
+This fee deducting approach has several advantages, see Bernard et al. (2014) and Delong (2014) for the details.
+The reason why we are interested in the quantity $\int_{0}^{t}\textbf{1}_{\{U_s < b\}}ds$ is that it is the total time that the insures can charge fees under the state-dependent fee structure; see Zhou and Wu (2015) for more details.